Sdls31/Pokedex-React/README.md

 ## Project Status

-Currently in development.
-The initial release includes basic functionalities to explore Pokémon and add them to the team.
-More features are expected to be added in future versions.
+Completed.
+The last release includes functionalities to explore Pokémon and add them to the team, with different users.